kasslent/clc-digital-skills/_lessons/module-2.2.md

 ### Border
-The `border` property resides between the `margin` and `padding` and creates an outline around the element.
-Also has longhand and shorthand syntax.
+The `border` property resides between the `margin` and `padding`, and creates an outline around the element.
+Borders can also use longhand or shorthand syntax:

     /* longhand */
     border-width: 2px;